Langlay History, Family Crest & Coats of Arms

-Early Origins of the langlay family
+Early Origins of the Langlay family

 The surname Langlay was first found in Durham where they held a family seat from very ancient times.
 Some of the first records of the name were listed in the Hundredorum Rolls of 1273: Thomas Langeleye in Oxford; Peter de Langlege in Wiltshire; and Ralph de Langleye in Kent.

 Wakefield in the West Riding of Yorkshire was home to another branch of the family since early times.
 "In the reign of Edward the Confessor, it formed part of the royal demesnes; and, after the Conquest, was granted by Henry I. to William, Earl Warren, with whose descendants it remained till the reign of Edward III., when, in default of issue male, it escheated to the crown, and was given by that monarch to his fifth son, Edmund de Langley, upon whom he conferred the title of Earl of Cambridge, and who, in the reign of Richard II., was for his important services created Duke of York."

 Some of the family were found in the North Riding of Yorkshire at Wykeham.
 "Wykeham Abbey, the seat of the Hon.
 Marmaduke Langley, who is lord of the manor and chief owner of the soil, is a neat mansion, standing in a finely wooded park about a mile south of the village."

 Langley Castle is a restored medieval tower house, now operated as an hotel, situated in the village of Langley in the valley of the River South Tyne, Northumberland.
 This castle was never held by the Langley family but is so named because of its proximity to the village.
 Langley Chapel is a 17th century Anglican parish church, located near Acton Burnell, Shropshire, England.

-Early History of the langlay family
+Early History of the Langlay family

-Another 129 words (9 lines of text) covering the years 1576, 1341, 1402, 1363, 1437, 1386, 1404, 1548, 1602, 1595, 1596, 1611 and 1679 are included under the topic Early langlay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Langlay research.
+Another 65 words (5 lines of text) covering the years 1576, 1341, 1402, 1363, 1437, 1386, 1404, 1548, 1602, 1595, 1596, 1611 and 1679 are included under the topic Early Langlay History in all our PDF Extended History products and printed products wherever possible.

-langlay Spelling Variations
+Langlay Spelling Variations

-Early Notables of the langlay family (pre 1700)
+Early Notables of the Langlay family (pre 1700)

-Migration of the langlay family to Ireland
+Migration of the Langlay family to Ireland

-Some of the langlay family moved to Ireland, but this topic is not covered in this excerpt.
+Some of the Langlay family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the langlay family to the New World and Oceana
+Migration of the Langlay family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
-An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name langlay or a variant listed above: Henry Langley settled in Virginia in 1650; Daniel Langley settled in Virginia in 1679; Sarah Langley settled in Virginia in 1633 with her husband; Catherine Langley settled in Barbados in 1654.
+An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Langlay or a variant listed above: Henry Langley settled in Virginia in 1650; Daniel Langley settled in Virginia in 1679; Sarah Langley settled in Virginia in 1633 with her husband; Catherine Langley settled in Barbados in 1654.